isaacllarbi/udacity-cloud-developler-capstone/README.md

 # Serverless TODO

-To implement this project, you need to implement a simple Experience application using AWS Lambda and Serverless framework.
-Search for all comments starting with the `Experience:` in the code to find the placeholders that you need to implement.
+Foodie is a local food experience tracking web app.
+It allows users to keep track of what they eat at various restaurants by posting pictures and pictures.
+Each post has
+1. What was ordered
+2. Location
+3. Review
+4. Picture of food

 # Functionality of the application

-This application will allow creating/removing/updating/fetching Experience items.
-Each TODO item can optionally have an attachment image.
+The application allows creating/removing/updating/fetching of Experience items.
+An attachment image can be uploaded as well.
 Each user only has access to TODO items that he/she has created.

 # TODO items